furkannturkmen/LLMs-from-Scratch/README.md

 ## What's here

 - **MoE.ipynb** — Mixture of Experts.
 Top-k gating, sparse routing, load balancing loss.
 Built a tiny MoE layer and watched the routing actually specialize, which was satisfying.
-- **QuantizationFromScratch.ipynb** — symmetric and asymmetric quantization, INT8 and INT4, calibration.
-The interesting part was seeing exactly where accuracy starts to break and why.
+- **QuantizationFromScratch.ipynb** — symmetric and asymmetric quantization, INT8.
+Next plan for this -> interesting part was seeing exactly where accuracy starts to break and why.
 - **GRPO.ipynb** — Group Relative Policy Optimization, the RL algorithm DeepSeek used.
 No value model, just group-relative advantages.
 Implemented the loss from the paper and trained on a toy reasoning task.

 ## How I got here